Skip to content

 Verify

 After some time after creation, you are able to test the Ingress via browser.
-Go to http://echoserver.PUBLIC_NODE_IP.nip.io:NODEPORT, where PUBLIC_NODE_IP - external node IP you use for ingress hostname, NODEPORT - value we discovered before.
+Go to http://echoserver.PUBLIC_NODE_IP.nip.io:NODEPORT, where PUBLIC_NODE_IP - external node IP you use for ingress hostname, NODEPORT - value we discovered previously.
 You should see the response similar to one we discovered in the NodePort section.

 Complete